Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

 ‘Organisation’ is a very subtle, eluding word.
 This body also is an organisation.
 It is made up of various parts which work in collaboration; it is a machine.
 The body is a machine in the sense that it is made up of various parts, nuts and bolts, and there is a dynamo, and a pulley, and every blessed thing; but nothing will work unless there is a system introduced into this mechanically placed multifaceted arrangement which we call an organisation.
 There is no organisation without something which organises these parts of the organisation.
 We have to consider what that something is.

 There may be a leader of a huge organisation, and his presence, his influence, his activity brings all the people together, though they may be millions in number.
 We may be wonderstruck as to how one person can bring together thousands of people, because thousands are larger in number than this one single person.
 Now again I am coming to a sort of answer to this query raised by this theme.
 If we can find some answer within ourselves as to the circumstances under which one person can rule millions of people or how one field marshal can command a whole battalion of men, none of whom are physically, mechanically, or intellectually inferior to him, then there is also a possibility of lifting our minds to an area of consideration which is not necessarily mechanistic, physical, or purely visible to the eyes.
-There is some invisible thing which seems to be an unavoidable and inviolable presence everywhere, without which the organisation cannot function.
+There seems to be some invisible thing which is an unavoidable and inviolable presence everywhere, without which the organisation cannot function.

 Take this example of a huge army being commanded by one man.
-What strength has this man got over these people?
+What strength has this man got over all these people?
 Mechanistically, physically, materially, economically considered, he has no strength whatsoever; yet he has strength.
 That strength is that which pervades everyone in the whole army which is constituted of individuals like him.
 This is something very surprising—thousands, hundreds of thousands, millions of persons like him are organised into a single focus of consideration and attention and action by the presence of one individual who is also like them.
 We have to think deeply here, and this type of thinking is called philosophical thinking.
 This is not scientific thinking, because science cannot recognise what it cannot observe and experiment upon, and if we observe an army, experiment upon an army and see the army though a microscope or even a telescope, we will see nothing except a huge mass of people.
 But it is not a mass of people; there is something else in it, which is the reason why we do not call it a huge heap of people, but an army.

 It is organisation and a unified force.
 What makes us feel that a large organisation, such as a parliament, a political system, an army, or any such thing, forms one single organisation, notwithstanding the fact that we cannot see any organisation there?
 We see only different heads and different legs moving about in different ways.
 This eluding, mysterious yet impossible-to-avoid thing is the soul.
 We cannot say that it is inside the body, because the body of a person who organises a large gathering is like the body of anybody else, and if we say that his soul controls everybody, well, our consideration that the soul is inside the body rules out that argument.
-We cannot expect one man’s soul to jump on somebody else’s soul and then organise everybody.
-What is it that is intriguing us and stirring us and stimulating us, keeping us restless in spite of all our estimations, properties and social securities?
+We cannot expect one man's soul to jump on somebody else's soul and then organise everybody.
+What is it that is intriguing us and stirring us and stimulating us, keeping us restless in spite of all our acquisitions, properties and social securities?
 We have missed something.